SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Let’s put all that information in black and white, though.
 Just what do you need to know about SimpliSafe’s various components?

-The base station does have an onboard battery to keep your system working in the event of a power outage, but that battery only lasts about 24 hours.
+The base station does have an onboard battery to keep your system working in the event of a power outage, but it’s not for everyday use.
+The battery only lasts about 24 hours.
 It’s best to place it near an outlet so you can keep it plugged in at all times.

 Nice size, good weight, and I like the neutral coloring.
 It’s smaller than the previous SimpliSafe motion sensor, which I like, and hefty enough that it’s not going to break if it falls off the wall.
 Ask me how I know…